Khaleed/ShootEmUp/README.md

 ## Approach

 Drawing on the canvas, the game loop, and collision detection are all done without any libraries or frameworks.
-This project was written in a functional programming style using ideas borrowed from Clojure's and Elm.
+This project was written in a functional programming style using ideas borrowed from Clojure and Elm.
 It's not purely functional because of the limitations of JavaScript and I/O being inheritently impure.
 Instead of deep cloning objects and arrays, one could use a persistent data structure library such as MORI.

 ## Contributors